-We know that one of your primary responsibilities is to teach Scrum values, principles and rules.
-And if it the first time for you, you might be wondering how to go about it.
+We know that one of your primary responsibilities is to teach Scrum values, principles, and rules.
+And if it is the first time for you, you might be wondering how to go about it.

 In my first two years as a Scrum Master, I did not touch anything training related because I felt that I’m still too new to this to teach others.
 However, I was taking away from my teams by not running any training sessions with them.

 If I only had the material that I knew would work…

 Run a great training session stress-free

 Use my guide for a workshop “Introduction to Scrum” to teach your team the Scrum framework, it’s key elements, roles and events through engaging exercises.

 Why you should run training on Scrum for a new team

 Sometimes you might find out that not everyone knows what Scrum is, what your role as a Scrum Master is, and what you expect from them as team members.

 So it is good to run a short workshop or just a training session to talk about Scrum and Agile in general.
 That will help you going forward working with this team because everyone will know what you’re talking about when you are referring to Scrum.
 Scrum values, practices, and other elements.
 Let’s have a quick look at the scrum guide.